Voices for Freedom: Reality Check Radio

 In March 2023, VFF launched an online radio station called Reality Check Radio (RCR).
-The group's three core leaders Deeks, Bland and Libby Jonson each have a 33.33% stake in the company, which was registered as NZ Media Holdings 2023 Limited.
-Reality Check also has a Twitter account, YouTube channel, and Rumble page.
-Notable hosts include former ACT Party leader Rodney Hide, former TVNZ broadcaster Peter Williams, anti-vaccine influencer Chantelle Baker, and former Radio New Zealand broadcaster Paul Brennan.
+The group's three core leaders Deeks, Bland and Libby Jonson each have a 33.33% stake in the company, which was registered as NZ Media Ventures Limited.
+Notable hosts include former ACT Party leader Rodney Hide, former TVNZ broadcaster Peter Williams, anti-vaccine influencer Chantelle Baker, former Radio New Zealand broadcaster Paul Brennan, VFF activist and local councillor Jaspreet Bosparai, former Federated Farmers president Don Nicholson and former Green Party candidate Natalie Cutler-Welsh, The station has promoted anti-woke, anti-transgender content, COVID-19 vaccine hesitancy, and climate change denial.
+In April 2024, the station went off air due to financial problems, leading to a fundraising campaign led by host Williams.

-According to The Spinoff journalist Duncan Greive, Brennan had previously helped establish Sean Plunket's online radio station The Platform while Hide had served as a guest on The Platform but had parted company after Plunket and Platform co-founder Wayne Right Jr. shifted the station's focus away from covering COVID-19 vaccination issues.

 Activism

 Networking

 In February 2021, Peter Williams had encouraged listeners on his Magic Talk radio station to visit Voices for Freedom's website, agreeing with their opposition to the Pfizer-BioNTech COVID-19 vaccine and support for ivermectin as a treatment for COVID-19.
 Williams subsequently joined VFF's Reality Check Radio in March 2023.

 By March 2021, Voices for Freedom had established a partnership with 'Covid Plan B', a group of anti-lockdown health professionals and academics led by University of Auckland epidemiologist Simon Thornley.
 In March 2020, Thornley had criticised the New Zealand Government's COVID-19 alert level system, which utilised lockdowns.
 Thornley also served as a keynote speaker at a VFF event in March 2021 and appeared on the group's webshow.
 Covid Plan B's Facebook page also shared social media posts by Voices for Freedom.
 COVID-19 Plan B's partnership with VFF was criticised in an open letter by the anti-misinformation group Fight Against Conspiracy Theories (FACT).

 On 20 October 2022, Voices for Freedom supporters participated in the farming advocacy group Groundswell NZ's nationwide protests against the Government's plans to farm carbon emissions from 2025.
-VFF protesters attended several Groundwell protest events in Auckland, Dunedin, Wellington, Christchurch, and Timaru.
+VFF protesters attended several Groundswell protest events in Auckland, Dunedin, Wellington, Christchurch, and Timaru.
 According to Stuff journalist Charlie Mitchell, VFF and Groundswell leaders had allowed VFF members to attend Groundswell protests in order to boost the latter's numbers.
 Mitchell attributed Voices for Freedom's support for Groundswell's protests to an "identity crisis" caused by the Government's lessening of COVID-19 pandemic restrictions, which prompted the VFF to look for new causes in response to declining public engagement with their content.